High-Voltage-Studios/nascar2026/README.md

 **New Features**

+Lobby system - Added a way to join lobbys with others not everyone at once.

 Hub — All Roles — Every role now has a Hub button in their topbar.
 Opens as a full-screen overlay above any role's screen.
 Tabs: Schedule, Rulebook, Commentary, Team Radio, Polls, and Rulings.
 All roles can send Team Radio messages from the Hub.

 Driver Polls — Race Control can post live polls from the Polls tab.
 All roles vote from their Hub with real-time vote bars.
 RC can restrict votes to racers only, and can close a poll at any time.
 Result announced in the radio feed on close.